MaxTheWhale/firefox-extensions-ecosystem/README.md

 ## Testing
 There is an extension in the test folder.
 It can be loaded in Firefox and will run through a series of tests for each cloud provider when the extension's icon is clicked.

+Run `npm test` in the root of the package to run a suite of unit tests.